 The grand goal is for them to love nature.
 Because of that, I think it is very important how we approach a nature notebook.
 Here are a few guidelines.

-- Don’t set the bar so high.
-Encourage them to do their best, but let go of all the instagram worthy ideas you find on pinterest.
+• Don’t set the bar so high.
+Encourage them to do their best, but let go of all the instagram-worthy ideas you find on pinterest.
 When a child is capturing nature from his or her perspective, he is learning.
-Do you want their notebooks to look a certain way or do you want them to learn and to love nature?
+Do you want their student notebook to look a certain way or do you want them to learn and to love nature?
 Challenge them to do their best work, but don’t steal the joy by having your expectations too high.

 Simple Nature Notebook Ideas

-- In the back of the notebook, kids might enjoy keeping bulleted lists of birds, trees, and flowers as they learn to identify them.
+• In the back of the notebook, keeping bulleted lists of birds, trees, and flowers as they learn to identify them is a great idea as well.

-- Kids can Modge Podge, tape, or press flowers and leaves into the notebook.
+• Kids can Modge Podge, tape, or press flowers and leaves into the notebooking pages.

-What ideas do you have to help kids consistently keep a simple nature notebook?
+Do you have a nature journal idea to help kids consistently keep a simple nature notebook?
 Leave a comment below with your suggestions!

 Pin it for Later!
 How to Keep a Simple Nature Notebook